Hutton Gibson: Quiz show contestant

 In 1968, Gibson appeared on the Art Fleming-hosted version of the game show Jeopardy! as "Red Gibson, a railroad brakeman from South Ozone Park, New York".
-Gibson won $4,680 and retired undefeated after five shows, in accordance with the rules of the show then in use.
+Gibson won $4,680 and retired undefeated after five shows, in accordance with the rules then in use on the show.
 He was invited back to appear in the 1968 Tournament of Champions, where he became the year's grand champion, winning slightly over one thousand dollars more, as well as a two-person cruise to the West Indies.
 Art Fleming observed on the October 18, 1968, episode that the Jeopardy! staff had difficulty informing Gibson about his invitation, for Gibson had decamped with his family to County Tipperary, Ireland.

 Gibson later participated in many Australian quiz shows, including Big Nine with Athol Guy and Ford Superquiz with Bert Newton.
 In 1986, The Sydney Morning Herald reported that Gibson had recently won $100,000 and an automobile in a TV quiz program.